n8acl/elproxy-docker/README.md

 If you have questions, please feel free to reach out to me.
 You can reach me in one of the following ways:

 - Twitter: @n8acl
+- Discord: Ravendos#7364
-- Telegram: @ravendos
+- Mastodon: @n8acl@mastodon.radio
-- E-mail: n8acl@protonmail.com
+- E-mail: n8acl@qsl.net

 If you reach out to me and have an error, please include what error you are getting and what you were doing.
 I may also ask you to send me certain files to look at.
 Otherwise just reach out to me :).